 consists of one element only: in such manner each element of the probe is verified rapidly by the echo amplitude, waveform, and frequency domain so the PA Probe verification document may be issued automatically in less than a minute since the PA probe’s

-terminal is plugged in; the results of verification become compatible with the similar analysis performed for the conventional probe
+terminal is plugged in; the results of verification become compatible with the similar analysis performed for conventional probes

 Note: In order to accelerate the data stream the videos above are linked to the Youtube.
 In case the YouTube may not be accessed from your location please use the links below